 3. Get Highlighted on Streaming Platforms

-Get into curated playlists:
+Get into Curated Playlists

-One of the best ways to promote your music is through playlists on music streaming services such as Spotify, Apple Music, Deezer, YouTube Music, Napster, etc. Check out our article on how to get into playlists on Spotify.
+One of the best ways to promote your music is by getting your songs in playlists on music streaming services such as Spotify, Apple Music, Deezer, YouTube Music, Napster, etc. When setting up your music on streaming platforms, don’t forget to pitch your song to Spotify’s editorial team through Spotify for Artists.
+Here are some examples to get you started.

 4. Connect with Fans